 Spend money wisely: Take public transport and dine in from time to time are common saving tips during traveling.
 How to spend money wisely in Austria?
 Make use of technology.
 There’s an app for everything.

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
-Book your stay for Snowbombing 2020 using the map below!
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
+Book your stay for Snowbombing 2023 using the map below!